Meaning of Circular-Flow Diagram Model

 The circular-flow diagram model also gives us another important equation.
 It tells us that till the time total money infusions in the economy are greater than the total money outflows, the country’s GDP is positive and growing.
 Money infusions include government expenditure (G), private business investments (I), and exports (X).
 Money outflows are made up of various taxes, imports, and private savings.
 When the money outflows are greater than the inflows, it is a cause of concern for the government and the economy.

 Interdependence of Different Sectors

 The circular-flow diagram model explains how various sectors of the economy are interdependent upon each other.
-It highlights the need of maintaining a proper balance between each one of them for the growth of the economy.
+It highlights the need to maintain a proper balance between each one of them for the growth of the economy.
 For example, suppose the production of some goods goes down in the economy.
-Lesser quantity of those goods will reach the marketplace and people will have lesser to buy.
+Lesser quantity of those goods will reach the marketplace, and people will have lesser to buy.
 This will result in lower income for the manufacturers.

 Also, the labor and workers that participate in the manufacturing process will have lesser work in their hands because of a reduction in production activities.
 Hence, they will have lower disposable incomes in their hands.
 Their purchases will also eventually go down, which will mean lesser money will reach the manufacturers.
 So we see how each sector and market are interdependent.
 Poor performance of any sector directly impacts the flow of goods, services, and money in the economy and vice versa.